HanoverStatsLabs/resources/morsels/loadingDataCSV.md

     - and a few other options as needed.
 - You should see on the right bottom a few lines of code similar to the ones below.
 Copy those lines and place them where they should go.
     - The `library(readr)` line is only needed once if you load multiple files, and should only appear once in your RMarkdown document if you use one.
-    - If you are using RMarkdown, the `View(...)` line needs to instead go to the console, and it is used to offers a tabular visualization of the data.
+    - If you are using RMarkdown, the `View(...)` line needs to instead go to the console, and it is used to offer a tabular visualization of the data.

 ```r
 library(readr)